Syringe Exchange Programs in California

 Fact Sheet - Syringe Exchange Certification Program (PDF)

-Operating Requirements for CDPH-Certified SEPs
+Operating Requirements for CDPH-Certified SEPs (PDF)

 Applications open for public comment and list of State-Certified SEPs